The Water Tower Celebration: The Video

 Wellness Room and Company Gym

 Coakley Brothers and Brothers Interiors believe that the wellness of our employees is critical to their personal and professional happiness.
-Our onsite gym is available for our employees 7 days a week to break in the day when the need arises.
-We have a dedicated Personal Trainer in Thomas Meier who is visits our facility to work with employees that want to take their fitness to the next level.
-We know that exercise increases alertness, can facilitate creative problem solving and provide an overall restoration of energy throughout the day.
-It is our hope that has customers and partners tour our facility to learn about our products and services they also take inspiration from our dedication to wellness and well being.
+Our onsite gym is available for our employees 7 days a week so to break in the day when the need arises.
+We have a dedicated Personal Trainer, Thomas Meier, who visits our facility to work with employees that want to take their fitness to the next level.
+We know that exercise increases alertness, facilitates creative problem solving, and provides an overall restoration of energy throughout the day.
+It is our hope that as customers and partners tour our facility to learn about our products and services, they with also take inspiration from our dedication to well being.

 A new water tower mosaic sculpture, rising high above the Coakley [...]

 MILWAUKEE —Coakley Brothers, the legacy Milwaukee company known for its [...]